Introduction

 They contain anti-inflammatory and soothing ingredients that can help reduce redness and improve healing.

-Perfect Skin Program by D-LAB NUTRICOSMETICS
+D-LAB NUTRICOSMETICS Perfect Skin Program

 Targeted action on skin regeneration: Thanks to its 29 active ingredients, it promotes accelerated healing and reduces redness.

-Regulation of sebum and soothing of irritations: A complete solution to regain healthy and even skin.
+Sebum regulation and soothing of irritations: A complete solution to regain healthy and even skin.

 The benefits for the skin: